 However, candidates must note that the NTSE 2019 cutoff is bound to show variations this year due to the changes introduced in the exam pattern.

-Around 1000 scholarships are awarded to candidates based on NTSE.
+2000 scholarships will be awarded to candidates based on NTSE.
 Go through the table below to know the scholarships that are provided to candidates in different stages of education.

 Level of Education

 Scholarship amount for the year 2018 (in INR)

 Q. When will NTSE stage 1 result 2019 get announced?

 A. NTSE stage 1 is being announced separately by each State and UT between January-April, 2019.
 The result is released online in the form of merit list and you have to search for your name and roll number in the list.

 Q. If, according to my calculation using the answer key, I achieve the qualifying score in MAT and SAT, will I qualify for stage 2?